-Editing text based files in Linux can be a bit confusing if you are unfamiliar with using the command-line as there is no graphical user interface to help guide you.
-But fear not, we will cover two of the most popular console based text editors, nano and vi, in this article.
+Editing text-based files in Linux can be confusing if you are unfamiliar with using the command-line as there is no graphical user interface to help guide you.
+But fear not, we will cover two of the most popular console-based text editors, nano and vi, in this article.

 Create or Edit a File in nano